top of page

 Search

 A good first step in developing style is to focus on the structures and combinations of sentences.
-All the great writers seem to scrutinize their sentences, in terms of syntax, sound, length, variation, rhythm, etc. In §1.1 below, I’ll analyze the structures of single sentences, specifically relatively short ones.
-In §1.2, I’ll get into longer sentences.
-And in §1.3, I’ll get into the art of sentence combinations.
+All the great writers seem to scrutinize their sentences, in terms of syntax, sound, length, variation, rhythm, etc. In section 1 below, I’ll analyze the structures of single sentences, specifically relatively short ones.
+In section 2, I’ll get into longer sentences.
+And in section 3, I’ll get into the art of sentence combinations.
 I’ll end with ideas for how to make your own sentences more stylish.

 Length is an important consideration.
 Sentences, obviously, can be very long, very short, or somewhere in between.
 For many writers, focusing on length, per se, is enough to develop a sense of style, but, of course, length isn’t everything.
 So let’s get into the basic sentence structures.
 (All examples below are from The Penguin Book of the Modern Short Story, ed.
 John Freeman (New York: Penguin Press, 2021).
 For an introduction to my essays on style, click here.)